-&lt;sup>3 For a complete list of SafeCare Publications: https://safecare.publichealth.gsu.edu/safecare/safecare-research/publications/ positive feedback regarding the program and the staff.
-Because of the positive feedback received and the measurable outcomes for families, Arkansas had planned to continue this EBP.
+&lt;sup>3 For a complete list of SafeCare Publications: https://safecare.publichealth.gsu.edu/safecare/safecare-research/publications/ Arkansas Title IV-E Prevention Program Five-Year Plan | August 2019 from a DR/supportive services case and hopefully prevent a true finding from ever occurring.
+Arkansas also updated referral criteria to allow a parenting foster care youth who is placed with their child to participate in NFA.
+Due to this change, NFA trained their staff on NPP curriculum for the 0-4 age group in the winter of 2019.
+The evaluation also showed that parents who completed the program consistently had positive feedback regarding the program and the staff.
+Because of the positive feedback received and the measurable outcomes for our families, Arkansas plans to continue this EBP.
 NFA is already available in all 75 counties.